Language Servers

 AUR jdtls source ↗.

 work for the debian script).
-For versions older than 1.16.0
+For versions older than 1.16.0: the -data

 project root: